• Skip to primary navigation

 Make It Now:

-1. Preheat oven to 400°F. Cover a rimmed sheet pan with parchment paper or foil for easy clean-up.
+1. Prep: Preheat oven to 400°F. Cover a rimmed sheet pan with parchment paper or foil for easy clean-up.
+Optional: Place a cooking rack on top of the sheet pan to let the fat drip below.

-6. Bake for 18-20 minutes or until cooked through.
+4. Bake in the Oven: Bake for 15-18 minutes or until cooked through.
+(If your meatballs are on a rack, they may take a few extra minutes.)
 Cut one open and make sure there is no pink in the middle to assure doneness.
-Internal temp should be 160 degrees F.
+Internal temp should be 160°F.

 Freeze For Later:

-Option 2 (Fully Cooked Meatballs): Follow Steps 1-6.
-Let cool.
-Freeze the cooked meatballs in a freezer bag or container in a single layer.
+Option 2 (Fully Cooked Meatballs): Follow steps 1-4.
+Let cool completely.
+Freeze the cooked meatballs in a freezer bag or container.
+Tip: Freeze the meatballs in marinara sauce to help keep them moist.

 Prepare From Frozen:

 Option 2 (Fully Cooked Meatballs): When ready to warm up the fully-cooked meatballs, thaw in the refrigerator.
-Warm up over low to medium-low heat on the stove in some marinara sauce.
-Another option, although not the preferred method, is to defrost in the microwave.
-Lastly, you can warm up the meatballs in marinara sauce in the slow cooker over Low heat for about 2-3 hours.
+Warm up using one of these methods: 1) Warm in a pot with marinara sauce over low to medium-low heat on the stove.
+2) Another option, although not the preferred method, is to defrost and warm them in the microwave.
+3) Lastly, you can warm up the meatballs in marinara sauce in the slow cooker over low heat for about 2-3 hours.

 Notes/Tips